SIM Atlanta and GeorgiaCIO Raise $107,000 for Nonprofit, TechBridge

 View the tournament photo album →

-Founded in 2000, TechBridge is a nonprofit providing other nonprofits with the tools, resources, and relationships they need to apply business strategies and technology to help alleviate poverty.
+Founded in 2000, nonprofit TechBridge has provided other nonprofits with the tools, resources, and relationships they need to apply business strategies and technology to help alleviate poverty.
 This is made possible by support from the TechBridge network of corporations, individuals, and foundations.
 The TechBridge Adopt-a-Nonprofit® program and the Technology Innovation Award, given by Accenture, provide nonprofits with funding for their technology needs.
 TechBridge’s fundraising efforts, (including the Digital Event Series in Atlanta and Birmingham) unite the technology community to celebrate the impact IT can have in strengthening our community.

 About SIM Atlanta

-The Society for Information Management (SIM) is an eclectic community of senior IT executives, prominent academicians, selected consultants and other IT leaders.
+The Society for Information Management (SIM) is an eclectic community of senior IT executives, prominent academicians, selected consultants, and other IT leaders.
 SIM is a non-profit organization with over 30 chapters in the United States and Canada.
 SIM distinguishes itself through its extensive knowledge generation and dissemination programs.
-SIM offers networking opportunities at the local and national level, access to cutting edge research, a rich online knowledge repository, and leadership training and development programs.
+SIM offers networking opportunities at the local and national levels, access to cutting-edge research, a rich online knowledge repository, and leadership training and development programs.
 SIM Chapters engage in a variety of philanthropic and outreach activities to serve the local communities.
 The Atlanta Business Chronicle has recognized SIM Atlanta’s philanthropic contributions.
-SIM also offers a powerful voice on major IT related issues such as future of computing education, cyberspace security, and software licensing.
+SIM also offers a powerful voice on major IT-related issues such as the future of computing education, cyberspace security, and software licensing.

 About the GeorgiaCIO Leadership Association